Tefx/PyD2M/README.md

 You may have noticed that, in `vel_load_hook` function, the `ArrivalTime` columns of the transformed DataFrame actually has the type of `datetime64[ns]`.
-However, since we have declare the `ArrivalTime` to be `datetime64[s]` in the configuration.
-Its type has already been converted when doing loading!
+However, since we have declare the `ArrivalTime` to be `datetime64[s]` in the configuration, its type has already been automatically converted during th loading!

 Now, suppose we have another csv file `box_info.csv` records the containers' information, including their `BoxID`, `UnloadingVesselArrivalID` and